 Let me start off by saying that no corn, cornmeal was used in this recipe, not even little baby corn.
 On a low carb keto diet, corn is a big no, no. Mainly because it’s super high in carbs and will kick you out of ketosis instantly.

 Just because traditional cornbread no longer fits my lifestyle, doesn’t mean I don’t miss the flavor of cornbread.
 My craving for cornbread usually strikes when I’m having a meal that used to be accompanied by this Southern classic.

 But I was not about to throw out all my progress for a cornbread craving.
 However, I did use that craving to ensure I created a low carb cornbread that could rival the real thing.

-Do you know that corn is actually considered a vegetable, a grain, and a fruit?
+Well, if you are wondering if traditional cornbread is keto, the answer is no. Do you know that corn is actually considered a vegetable, a grain, and a fruit?
 Talk about identity issues.
 It all depends on when it’s harvested.